coolsnady/hcwiki/docs/advanced/block-header-specifications.md

 ## Block header format

-Decred block headers occupy 180 bytes when serialized.
+Coolsnady block headers occupy 180 bytes when serialized.
 The serialization format for a block header is displayed below:

 Field          | Description                                                                 | Size